 Who’s eligible?
-The public exchanges were generally designed to help those who don’t have health insurance—or those who have health insurance but whose insurance doesn’t meet the Affordable Care Act’s (ACA’s) requirements—find health coverage that fits their needs.
+The public exchanges were generally designed to help those who don’t have health care coverage—or those who have health insurance but whose coverage doesn’t meet the Affordable Care Act’s (ACA’s) requirements—find health coverage that fits their needs.
 As of 2012, about 15% of the population had no health care insurance, according to the U.S. Census Bureau.
 But anyone, regardless of current coverage status, can use the public health care exchanges to shop for insurance.
 How much you’ll pay for coverage depends on a variety of factors, including income, family size, and the plan you select.
 You can shop on the public exchanges even if you have employer-provided coverage, though you may not want to because most employers pay part of the premiums and many have negotiated with health care plans to lower costs.
 As of 2012, 55% of the population was covered by employer-based health care plans, according to the U.S. Census Bureau.

 What plans are available?
-The exchanges categorize plans into five levels, determined by the way that health care costs are shared by the consumer and the insurance provider.
+The exchanges categorize plans into four levels, determined by the way that health care costs are shared by the consumer and the insurance provider.
 Plans at the highest level, called “platinum plans,” cover, on average, an estimated 90% of an individual’s health care costs.
 Gold plans cover 80%, silver plans cover 70%, and bronze plans cover 60%.
 Individuals under age 30 can opt for catastrophic policies: These carry the lowest premiums of any plan, but they do not qualify for income-based subsidies.

 What information is required to apply?
 To get started, applicants need to provide their Social Security number and information about their income and household size.
 Once they enroll, the exchange sends the person’s information to the insurance carrier.
-However, insurance companies are no longer allowed to exclude applicants based on preexisting conditions, so they don’t need as much information as they used to.
+However, insurance companies are no longer allowed to exclude applicants based on preexisting conditions, so they don’t need as much personal medical information as they used to.

 Beyond the exchanges

-Much about the ACA still needs to be worked out, from Web site glitches to the enrollment process for small businesses.
 The national conversation about the challenges and opportunities of the ACA will continue, though the topics of discussion will likely change as the law matures.
 “We’ll see the law continue to evolve over time,” says Munn.
 “Health care exchanges could look very different five years from now.”